uclaacm/hoth8-react-native-workshop/README.md

 # HOTH 8 React Native Workshop 📱
 So you want to make a mobile app, but don't want to go through the hassle of maintaining 2 separate code bases?
-Then, you've come to the right place!
+Then you've come to the right place!
 React Native, a framework released by Facebook, allows you to do exactly that using Javascript.
 Let's get started!

 //TODO: link slides <br>
 //TODO: link video